Mohamed Sanu: 2018 season

 After a relatively slow start to the 2018 season, Sanu had six receptions for 111 yards in a narrow Week 4 37–36 loss to the Cincinnati Bengals.
-During the regular-season finale, Sanu threw a five-yard touchdown pass to quarterback Matt Ryan in a 34-32 road victory over the Tampa Bay Buccaneers, the fourth of Sanu's career.
+During the regular-season finale, Sanu threw a five-yard touchdown pass to quarterback Matt Ryan in a 34–32 road victory over the Tampa Bay Buccaneers, the fourth of Sanu's career.

 Sanu finished the 2018 season with a 66 receptions for a career-high 838 yards and four touchdowns.

 2019 season

-During a Week 4 24-10 loss to the Tennessee Titans, Sanu had nine receptions for a season-high 91 yards.
-In the next game against the Houston Texans, Sanu had five receptions for 42 yards and a touchdown in the 53-32 road loss.
+During a Week 4 24–10 loss to the Tennessee Titans, Sanu had nine receptions for a season-high 91 yards.
+In the next game against the Houston Texans, Sanu had five receptions for 42 yards and a touchdown in the 53–32 road loss.

 Sanu had 33 receptions, 313 receiving yards, and a touchdown with the Falcons before being traded to the New England Patriots.

 New England Patriots

-On October 22, 2019, Sanu was traded to the New England Patriots in exchange for a second-round pick in the 2020 NFL Draft.
+On October 22, 2019, Sanu was traded to the New England Patriots in exchange for a second-round pick in the 2020 NFL draft.

 In his Patriots debut, against the Cleveland Browns, Sanu had two receptions on two targets for 23 yards.
 In Week 9 against the Baltimore Ravens, Sanu had a season-high 10 receptions for 81 yards and a touchdown in the 37–20 loss.
-In the Wild Card Round against the Titans, he had an 11-yard reception in the 20–13 loss.
+In the wild-card round against the Titans, he had an 11-yard reception in the 20–13 loss.
 Sanu had 26 receptions, 207 receiving yards, and a touchdown in his first season with the Patriots.

 Sanu was placed on the active/physically unable to perform list at the start of training camp on August 2, 2020, and was activated from the list two days later.
 On September 3, Sanu was released by the Patriots.

-San Francisco 49ers
+San Francisco 49ers (first stint)

 On September 18, 2020, Sanu signed with the San Francisco 49ers.
-He was released on October 6, 2020.
+He was released by San Francisco on October 6.

 Detroit Lions

 On November 6, 2020, Sanu was signed to the Detroit Lions practice squad.
 He was elevated to the active roster on November 21 for the team's Week 11 game against the Carolina Panthers, and reverted to the practice squad after the game.
-Sanu was promoted to the active roster on November 25, 2020.
+Sanu was promoted to the active roster on November 25.
 He finished the 2020 season with 17 receptions for 187 yards and one touchdown, which came in Week 12 against the Houston Texans.

 San Francisco 49ers (second stint)

 On March 30, 2021, Sanu re-signed with the 49ers.
 He played in eight games before being placed on injured reserve on November 15.
-He was activated on January 26, 2022.
+Sanu was activated on January 26, 2022.
 He finished the 2021 season with 15 receptions for 177 yards in eight games.

 Miami Dolphins

 On July 26, 2022, Sanu signed with the Miami Dolphins.
-He was released on August 29, 2022.
+He was released by the Dolphins on August 29.

+On September 19, 2025, Sanu announced his official retirement from the NFL after three years of free agency.